bk-one/shoutbox/README.md

 ---

 shoutbox will only run with thin in production mode, so please start shoutbox via

     rackup -s thin -E production

+If you edit stylesheets, also run:

+    compass watch -c config/compass.rb

 Configuration